 An ideal walkway should both be aesthetically pleasing while remaining to be functional.
 You don’t want a walkway that looks exquisitely good, but you’d trip over every time you walk on it.
 Conversely, a plain and straight walkway does not sound enticing.

 Of course, your walkway should be safe and efficient to walk on.
 You don’t want an unnecessarily long one.
 A shorter and easier pathway is always a good idea.

 Don’t forget to consider elders or disabled individuals when designing your walkway.
-You may add stairs or steps too as walkways can get slippery when it rains.
+You may add stairs or steps, too, as walkways can get slippery when it rains.

 To emphasize safety, know that you can be sued for liability damages if anyone suffers from an accident on your walkway.
 Installing steps or stairs can decrease this risk significantly.

-A great scenery makes any walkway experience extra pleasing.
+Great scenery makes any walkway experience extra pleasing.
 You can opt to build your walkway in a curved path, like an “S” or a “Z” pattern with plants on the side.
 Another great idea is to build a walkway between rows of hedges or shrubs.
 You may also add some sculptures or stones along the way.
 If you can, you can be a little extra and put up a water fountain.